vividos/Svg.Skia.Forms/Documentation.md

 Here, `X` specifies the number of preview version, starting with 1, and `Y` is the number of commits since the latest preview.

-Note that the `Informational Version` of the actual assembly also contains the Git repository SHA1 hash value that was used for building the assembly.
+Note that the informational version property of the actual assembly also contains the Git repository's SHA1 hash value that was used for building the assembly.

 ## Usage

 The library provides a single `Xamarin.Forms` control based on `Xamarin.Forms.View` (actually, a `SkiaSharp.Views.Forms.SKCanvasView`).
-All properties that these base control classes provided are supported by the control.
+All properties that these base control classes provide are supported by the control.

 ### XAML